mondoohq/installer/docs/cli/mondoo_serve.md

-## mondoo migrate
+## mondoo serve

-Migrates Mondoo CLI configuration to the latest version
+Start a Mondoo in background serve mode

 ```
-mondoo migrate [flags]
+mondoo serve [flags]
 ```

 ### Options

 ```
-      --dry-run   displays warnings but does not update he config
+  -b, --bind string   bind the server to an address (unix://file.sock, http://0.0.0.0:8989)
-  -h, --help      help for migrate
+  -h, --help          help for serve
+  -p, --port int      the port to listen on (default 8989)
+  -t, --timer int     scan interval in minutes (default 60)
 ```

 ### Options inherited from parent commands